“Here's the guest room!"

 “...”

-"Was I wrong?"
+“Was I off the mark?”

 “No...
 So, is it something like that?
 I don't exactly want to...”

-"Could you be more clear?"
+“Could you be more specific?”

-Terra looked around in surprise at how clear her words had been.
-They felt like words that had been on the tip of her tongue for 24 years.
-Now that she'd said it, she understood the feeling with the same clarity as reading it in print.
+“I don't want to get married.”
+Terra looked around in surprise at the clarity of her words.
+They felt like words which had been on the tip of her tongue for 24 years.
+Now that she'd said them, she understood the feeling with the same clarity as reading it in print.

-"I don't want to get married Um no, I didn't mean tha–"
+“I don't want to get married...
+Um no, I didn't mean tha–”

 “Yes.”
 Her face was firmly pressed against Diode's stomach.
 “Okay, now say that one more time.”